OndrejNepozitek/Edgar-Unity/docs/basics/level-graphs.md

 title: Level graphs
 ---

-import { Image, Gallery, GalleryImage } from "@theme/Gallery";
-import { FeatureUsage, ExampleFeatures } from "@theme/FeatureInfo";

 Level graph is an abstraction that lets us control the structure of generated levels.

-> **Note:** In the context of this plugin, the term *graph* is used to refer to a mathematical structure consisting of nodes and edges, not a way to visualise functions.
+> **Note:** In the context of this plugin, the term *graph* is used to refer to a mathematical structure consisting of nodes and edges, not a way to visualize functions.

 ## Basics